Alfred Zeidler: At Grini detention camp

 On 30 June 1942, Zeidler took part in an inspection of the Grini detention camp in Bærum, Norway, which was being used by the SS to hold political prisoners.
 The next month, on 15 July, he returned with Hellmuth Reinhard (head of the Gestapo in Norway), who appointed Zeidler as Lagerkommandant of the camp.
 In his first meeting with the camp prisoners, he announced that they would soon become accustomed to "Prussian discipline".

 He held his post at Grini until the end of World War II in Europe.

 Post-war

 Following the surrender of Nazi Germany on 8 May 1945, many SS officers (fearing reprisals for war crimes) attempted to disguise themselves as ordinary soldiers and blend in with the Wehrmacht.
 Zeidler was eventually discovered with a group of around 75 Gestapo men who, led by Heinrich Fehlis (SiPo and SD commander in Norway), had disguised themselves in Gebirgskorps Norwegen uniforms and hidden in a camp near Porsgrunn.
 The camp was eventually surrounded by Milorg and the troops were forced to surrender; Fehlis committed suicide and Zeidler was apprehended with the other men.

 In 1947, as part of the legal purge in Norway after World War II, Zeidler was sentenced to forced labour for the rest of his life.
-He was released in 1953.
+He was released from prison and expelled from Norway in 1953.